-- Don’t use the canonical tag in conjunction with 301 redirect in the same set of duplicate content.
-For example don’t use the canonical tag on post 1 to canonicalize post 2, then use 301 redirect on post 2 to redirect back to post 1.
+- Don’t use the canonical tag in conjunction with 301 redirects in the same set of duplicate content.
+For example, don’t use the canonical tag on post 1 to canonicalize post 2, then use 301 redirects on post 2 to redirect back to post 1.
 (Very confusing.)

 - Make Sure Your Target Page Exists and Is Not:

 - Blocked by robots.txt

 - Set to “noindex” (blocked from search results)

 - Check Auto-Populated Tags: Some CMS, SEO Plugins and E-commerce systems will auto-populate canonical tags.
 Be sure to check that these tags point to where you actually want them to.

 There are a variety of methods to manage duplicate content and we’ve covered the two main ones in this post.
 The best method that D4 uses to combat duplicate content from multiple posts on the same topic is simply to not create multiple posts.
 In creating a single post with unique content that exhaustively covers a single topic, the rank power is already consolidated in that one post.
 When there is new information available on a topic that has already been covered, it can be more advantageous to update the existing post rather than create a new post that may compete for rank power.